Mick Pyro: Career

 Mick Pyro performed with self-described "rubbish rock bands" for several years before the formation of Republic of Loose.
-Experiencing what he termed "a huge metaphysical overturning of my value system", Pyro developed a fascination with musicians such as James Brown and The Rolling Stones, or "the stuff your Dad likes".
+Experiencing what he termed "a huge metaphysical overturning of my value system", Pyro developed a fascination with musicians such as James Brown and The Rolling Stones.
 This change of musical interest prompted him to create Johnny Pyro, an alter-ego, who, according to Pyro, "disassociated himself from the normal lifestyle of an Irish bourgeois kid".
 This alter-ego later developed into Republic of Loose.
 With this band, Pyro has performed at numerous music festivals, including Glastonbury Festival and Reading and Leeds Festivals in England.
 However the band sell most of their records in Ireland, where they have been regulars on the festival circuit for many years.

 In 2008, Pyro was part of a collaboration of Irish and international musicians who combined to celebrate the life of Ronnie Drew by recording "The Ballad of Ronnie Drew" at Windmill Lane Studios in Dublin.
-During this recording he met Sinéad O'Connor, and she was so impressed with his vocals on the track that she asked him if they could perform a duet.
-O'Connor combined with Republic of Loose to perform a cover of the Curtis Mayfield song "We People Who Are Darker Than Blue" during the Meteor Music Awards which were held at Dublin's RDS on 15 February 2007.
+During this recording he met Sinéad O'Connor, who asked him if they could perform a duet.
+O'Connor and Republic of Loose performed a cover of the Curtis Mayfield song "We People Who Are Darker Than Blue" during the Meteor Music Awards in 2007.

-On 16 March 2009, Pyro appeared at Vicar Street, Dublin for Unoccupied Minds, described as a "night of theatre, poetry, songs and music", a fund-raising event hosted by the Irish Anti-War Movement, which also featured Christy Moore, Stephen Rea, Sinéad Cusack, Róisín Elsafy, Judith Mok and Joyce.

-As of late 2011, Pyro has a Monday night residency in 'The Leeson Lounge', Leeson Street, Dublin playing the Blues with Pat O'Farrell, James Delaney, John Querney and Noel Bridgeman.

 Personal life

-Pyro's sister, Annie, from Tieranniesaur and Yeh Deadlies was previously in a band called Chicks.
-He helped write songs for Chicks.
-She was also a member of the indie band The Radio.
+Pyro's sister, Annie, from Tieranniesaur and Yeh Deadlies was previously in a band called Chicks and Pyro helped write some of the songs.
 Pyro lives in the basement pad of a 1960s Swedish-style house in residential Dublin suburb of Terenure.
-His passions include CDs, books and films.
-Pyro has spoken in the past about his battles with alcoholism.
+Pyro has spoken about his battles with alcoholism.